cockroachdb/docs/v2.1/architecture/transaction-layer.md

 If there is a deadlock between transactions (i.e., they're each blocked by each other's Write Intents), one of the transactions is randomly aborted.
 In the above example, this would happen if `TxnA` blocked `TxnB` on `key1` and `TxnB` blocked `TxnA` on `key2`.

-### Timestamp Cache
+### Timestamp cache

-To provide serializability, whenever an operation reads a value, we store the operation's timestamp in a Timestamp Cache, which shows the high-water mark for values being read.
+To provide serializability, whenever an operation reads a value, we store the operation's timestamp in a timestamp cache, which shows the high-water mark for values being read.

-Whenever a write occurs, its timestamp is checked against the Timestamp Cache.
-If the timestamp is less than the Timestamp Cache's latest value, we attempt to push the timestamp for its transaction forward to a later time.
+Whenever a write occurs, its timestamp is checked against the timestamp cache.
+If the timestamp is less than the timestamp cache's latest value, we attempt to push the timestamp for its transaction forward to a later time.
 In the case of serializable transactions, this might cause them to restart in the second phase of the transaction (see [read refreshing](#read-refreshing)).

-### Read Refreshing
+### Read refreshing

 Whenever a transaction's timestamp has been pushed, additional checks are required before allowing serializable transactions to commit at the pushed timestamp: any values which the transaction previously read must be checked to verify that no writes have subsequently occurred between the original transaction timestamp and the pushed transaction timestamp.
 This check prevents serializability violation.
 The check is done by keeping track of all the reads using a dedicated `RefreshRequest`.
 If this succeeds, the transaction is allowed to commit (transactions perform this check at commit time if they've been pushed by a different transaction or by the timestamp cache, or they perform the check whenever they encounter a `ReadWithinUncertaintyIntervalError` immediately, before continuing).
 If the refreshing is unsuccessful, then the transaction must be retried at the pushed timestamp.

-## Technical Interactions with Other Layers
+## Technical interactions with other layers

-### Transaction & SQL Layer
+### Transaction and SQL layer

-The Transaction Layer receives KV operations from `planNodes` executed in the SQL Layer.
+The transaction layer receives KV operations from `planNodes` executed in the SQL layer.

-### Transaction & Distribution Layer
+### Transaction and distribution layer

-The `TxnCoordSender` sends its KV requests to `DistSender` in the Distribution Layer.
+The `TxnCoordSender` sends its KV requests to `DistSender` in the distribution layer.

 ## What's next?

-Learn how CockroachDB presents a unified view of your cluster's data in the [Distribution Layer](distribution-layer.html).
+Learn how CockroachDB presents a unified view of your cluster's data in the [distribution layer](distribution-layer.html).